Air Cooled Cables

 To order an air cooled cable, you will need the length measured from the bolt hole centers at each end of the cable.
 On terminals with two holes, measure from the centers of the two outer holes.
 It is also worth mentioning that air cooled cables can be manufactured with silver plated terminals which will help lower the resistance at the bolt hole.
 Cable ends can be manufactured up to 3-7/8" long for special applications.

-Ask us how we can support your Southwire and WatterEdge Air cooled cable needs.
-Today!
+Ask us how we can save you money and lead time on your Southwire and WatterEdge Air cooled cable needs!

 The following information should be provided: